micro/micro/README.md

 ### Query service

 Make an RPC query via the CLI.
 The query is sent in json.
-Go-micro comes with json and protobuf support out of the box.
+We support json and protobuf out of the box.

 ```shell
 micro query go.micro.srv.greeter Say.Hello '{"name": "John"}'